 top of page

-Li Ye the Emperor Zhaozong of Tang — Tragic Ending of the Tang Dynasty
+Li Ye the Emperor Zhaozong of Tang — The Tragic End of the Tang Dynasty

 Li Ye (867 — 904), respected as Emperor Zhaozong of Tang, was the penultimate monarch of the Tang Dynasty (618 — 907).

-He tried his best to hold a falling mansion, but in the end, he and his entire family were buried by the collapsed debris.
+He tried his best to uphold a crumbling mansion, but in the end, he and his entire family were buried beneath the collapsed debris.

 Part of A Golden Crown of the Tang Dynasty